Shown below are some of the most frequently raised questions about Steve’s work and the service provided:

 - Do you make your results available?

-A full list of results, as proofed to Racing Post, are available when you apply for the information pack.
+A full list of results, as independently verified and with a long history of proofing to Racing Post, are available when you apply for the information pack.
 There is also long term statistical analysis along with a detailed explanation of how the service operates.
 If you then need any extra information or clarification, you can get in touch by ‘phone or email.

 - Advised or level stakes?

 This is always a personal decision; it comes down to which staking system you feel most comfortable with.
 Each bet I advise carries my recommended stake.
 However if you prefer level stakes or any other staking method, then use it.Over the long term, advised stakes have had more better years and produced greater profits than level stakes.
 For me, my advised stakes are proven and profitable.